PassNum-Promo4/projetwebs3-kirperov/README.md

    All we have to do is add few lines to that given location as follows: "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security --user-data-dir="c:/someFolderName"

-8.Then into the terminal to folder client write ng serve 9.Open Chrome and write http://localhost:4200/
+8. Then into the terminal to folder client write ng serve.
+9. Open Chrome and write http://localhost:4200/